 Alan’s mom announces when she catches Clara trying to kiss Alan on a date in their front yard.
 Ummm Alan is at least 30…no wonder Will is disappointed in Clara.
 She dates 30-year-olds who still take mother-mandated naps.

 The Ambition of Ben Quick

-Will senses a kindred spirit, and quite accurately tells Ben:
+Will senses a kindred spirit, and tells Ben:

 “You’re a young dangerous man.
 I’m an old one.”

-Sparks fly between Ben and Clara, though Clara will not allow herself to fall for him until she’s convinced Ben can see all the wonderful qualities she has to offer a man.
+Sparks fly between Ben and Clara, but Clara will not allow herself to fall for Ben until she’s convinced that he can see all the wonderful qualities she has to offer.
 Clara won’t settle for a one-dimensional marriage, even though her dad literally tries to contract Ben to marry her, financial rewards and bonuses included.